-We currently have an audit committee, a compensation committee and a corporate governance and nominating committee, each of which have the composition and the responsibilities described below.
+We currently have an audit committee, a compensation committee and a nominating and corporate governance committee, each of which have the composition and the responsibilities described below.
 The following table shows the directors who are currently members or Chairman of each of these committees.

 Corporate

 Audit Compensation Governance and Nominating

-Committee Committee Committee
+Board Members Committee Committee Committee

-Member Member Member
+Marcia Kull Member Member Member

-Member Member Chairman
+Neil Ross Member Member Chairman

-Chairman Chairman Member
+Kevin Schuyler Chairman Chairman Member

-Committee Member Member CommitteeCommitteeMemberMemberMemberMember